flaviostutz/rtsp-relay/README.md

 Multiple clients can connect to the same stream.

-This is based on ffmpeg and https://github.com/aler9/rtsp-simple-server.
+This is based on ffmpeg, https://github.com/aler9/rtsp-simple-server and https://github.com/aler9/rtsp-simple-proxy.

 ## Usage